jacobobryant/biff/slate/source/index.html.md

 Sends the user an email with a sign-in link.
 The token included in the link will expire after 30 minutes.
 Redirects to the value of `:biff.auth/on-signup`.

-If `:biff.auth/bot-fn` is set, it will be called with the Ring request.
-If it returns true, the email will not be sent.
-Note that even without this setting, user accounts will only be created after the email recipient clicks the confirmation link.
-So in most cases, you won't need to worry about accounts being created for bots.
-But this setting will help prevent you from sending email to bots/spam targets in the first place.

 ### HTTP Request